rudidude86/gura-lang.github.io/documents/Launch-Program.md

 It could be bothersome to treat these files separately especially when you try to distribute them.

-For such a case, Gura has a feature to run a ZIP archive file containing scripts and any other files.
+For such a case, Gura has a feature that can run a ZIP archive file containing scripts and any other files.
-Such a file is called Composite File and can be created by ordinary archive commands like following:
+Such a file is called Composite File and can be created by ordinary archiving commands like following:

-    $ 7z a foo.gurc foo.gura utils.gura message.txt image.png
+    $ zip foo.zip foo.gura utils.gura message.txt image.png
+    $ mv foo.zip foo.gurc

 Then you can run it as following:

     $ gura foo.gurc

-A Composite File should have a suffix `.gurc` or `.gurcw` where `.gurc` is for command-line scripts and `.gurcw` for ones with GUI.
+A Composite File must a suffix `.gurc` or `.gurcw` where `.gurc` is for command-line scripts and `.gurcw` for ones with GUI.
 These suffixes are also associated with `gura.exe` and `guraw.exe` respectively in Windows environment.
-A file stored at top of an archive file is recognized as a main script.
+A script file that has the same name with that of the Composite File except for their suffix part is recognized as a main script.
-The interpreter reads that file when given with a Composite File.
+The interpreter reads that file at first when given with the Composite File.

 You can also use a Gura module to create a Composite File.
-Below is a Gura script to create a Composite File `foo.gurc`.
+Below is a script to create a Composite File `foo.gurc`.

     import(gurcbuild)
     gurcbuild.build(['foo.gura', 'utils.gura', 'message.txt', 'image.png'])